9 Simple and Safe DIY Blackhead Masks to Remove those Ugly Plugs!

-- Use an oil-free and light moisturiser.
+- Use an oil-free and light moisturizer.

 Do not confuse activated charcoal with normal charcoal, for it has nothing to do with coal!
 It originates from coconut husks majorly.
-However, wood, many natural fibres, nutshells, etc, may yield activated charcoal too.
+However, wood, many natural fibers, nutshells, etc, may yield activated charcoal too.
 When you burn any of these materials with the aid of specific chemicals or hot gases, it converts into porous activated charcoal, which is capable of absorbing toxins from your skin.

 - Activated charcoal – half-a-teaspoon

 - Mix all the ingredients together, in order to form a smooth paste.

 - You may use a wooden spatula for thorough blending.

 - Using a cosmetic brush, cover all the oily patches on your face with the mixture.

 - Allow it to remain for seven to ten minutes.

 - Rinse your face gently, with cool water.

 - Pat your face dry.